gatsbyjs/homepage-starters/plugins/kontent-ai-plugin/TS-README.md

 ### Errors after making changes to the schema

-If you've made changes to the `gatsby-node.js` file or changes to the Kontent data model, clear the Gatsby cache before running the develop server:
+If you've made changes to the `gatsby-node.js` file or changes to the Kontent.ai data model, clear the Gatsby cache before running the develop server:

 ```sh
 yarn clean && yarn start